j-resilient/rails_lite/README.md

 + render(template_name) creates the path to the given template, gets the contents
  of the template, creates an ERB file from the contents, and then passes the ERB file
  to #render_content.
++ session returns the session ivariable: if the session object doesn't exist, initializes
+ one and returns that
 # lib/session.rb
 The Session class handles the session cookie.
 It deserializes or creates it,
 updates it, allows hash-like access to it, and then saves it with a universal path